 In the interview with the production team, George Wada seemed to hint that Episode 13 will close the door on a sequel.

 “After a long production period and having discussions with a lot of people about the different pathways to the ending, we found a finale to Vivy where we thought, ‘This is the only way we can end this story,’ Wada said.
 “We’d be delighted if you would all watch the series until the grand finale.”

-Anime fans will just have to wait and watch to see if Vivy Episode 13 leaves an opening for a Vivy -Fluorite Eye’s Song- Season 2 anime.
+Still, it’s debatable whether Vivy Episode 13 was intended as a teaser for a Vivy -Fluorite Eye’s Song- Season 2 anime.
 Stay tuned!